-North Carolina is utilizing public/private partnerships to grow its apprenticeship programs, focusing on youth apprenticeship with sector strategies.
+North Carolina is also utilizing public/private partnerships to grow its apprenticeship programs, focusing on youth apprenticeship with sector strategies.
 Several of these partnerships are growing apprenticeships in advanced manufacturing; specifically, tool and die, machining and mechatronics.
-There is also a growing number of apprentices in the maintenance fields.
 Another sector strategy is in the area of IT apprenticeships.
-There are approximately 10,000 unfilled IT jobs in the state and there are public/private partnerships working to form a solid and sustainable youth apprenticeship program.
+There are approximately 10,000 unfilled IT jobs in the state and there are public/private partnerships working to form a solid and sustainable apprenticeship program.